-- •Associative play is slightly different than parallel play, it features children playing separately from one another, - With associative play, children are involved with what the others are doing -

-For Example: think about children building a city with blocks.
-As they build their individual buildings, they are talking to one another, and engaging each other.
-This is an important stage of play because it helps little ones develop a whole host of skills such as:

-- ◆Socialization (what should we build now?) - ◆Problem solving (how can we make this city bigger?), - ◆Cooperation (if we work together we can make our city even better!) and - ◆Language development (learning what to say to get their messages across to one another).

-Through associative play is how children begin to make real friendships.
+- Associative play is slightly different than parallel play, it features children playing separately from one another, - With associative play, children are involved with what the others are doing - - For Example: think about children building a city with blocks. - As they build their individual buildings, they are talking to one another, and engaging each other. - Associative play teachers' children: - Socialization (what should we build now?) - Problem solving (how can we make this city bigger?), - Cooperation (if we work together we can make our city even better!) and - Language development (learning what to say to get their messages across to one another). - Through associative play is how children begin to make real friendships.